censorship-no-archive/ceno1/doc/threatModel.md

 software specifically developed for this reason, could identify and fingerprint the existence of a running CENO agent.
-In such a case, out-of-band mechanisms, for example requests to a remote machine, could easily leak the IP of a CENO user or Bridge maintainer.
+In such a case, out-of-band mechanisms, for example requests to a remote machine, could easily leak the IP of a CENO user or bridge maintainer.
 Nevertheless, malicious software could change the configuration options of the Freenet node, or actively interfere in other ways with the CENO agents so as to jeopardize the anonymity of users.

 This is a high-risk and easily exploitable issue the CENO developers aim towards mitigating as soon as possible.
-In the meantime, we strongly recommend that IA maintainers use their Bridge machines only for that purpose and avoid installing software that is not related to CENO, and that CENO users avoid running any other programs while using CENO.
-If supported by the Operating System, CENO should be run by a separate user.
+In the meantime, we strongly recommend that IA maintainers use their bridge machines only for that purpose and avoid installing software that is not related to CENO, and that CENO users avoid running any other programs while using CENO.
+If supported by the operating system, CENO should be run by a separate user.